actuallyykatie/ba/exam_work/business_analytics_final.md

 ## final policy

-Overall, the company should introduce some changes that may influence its performance, according to the previously presented models and tables.
+Overall, the company should introduce some changes that may influence campaign's performance, according to the previously presented models and tables.

 - Focus more on young people, who start to get involved into the banking sphere and have some money that they can invest into a term deposit.
 If everything goes well, then, maybe later in life they will take a housing loan in your bank?
 - Oldest age groups should take more attention as well.
 They have high balance and showed a high interest in subscribing term deposits.